Data Modeling

 - Log in to supOS, and then select UNS > Namespace.

-- Expand Raw Topics, find the topic you defined.
+- Expand Unmodeled Topics, find the topic you defined.

-- Click Topic to File icon next to the topic, and then edit the file and complete the namespace creation.
+- Click Convert icon next to the topic, and then edit the information and complete the model creation.

 Importing Models